Engineering Learning Fellows Program

 Asynchronous Development

-• Complete asynchronous readings and tasks prior to mentor group meetings.
+- Complete asynchronous tasks prior to mentor group meetings.

-• Draft and revise portfolio materials (course designs, teaching innovations, and written statements).
+- Draft and revise portfolio materials (course materials, teaching innovations, and written statements).

 Deliverables